Comm-UNITY

-We’re excited to introduce Comm-UNITY, a new series designed to celebrate the incredible people who make up the Office of the Vice President for Communications.
+We’re excited to introduce Comm-UNITY, a series designed to celebrate the incredible people who make up the Office of the Vice President for Communications.
 Through personal stories and insights, this initiative helps us connect beyond our daily work and appreciate the many experiences that shape our team.

 Each month, we’ll highlight colleagues, sharing their journeys through interviews and photos—or written responses for those who prefer.
 By showcasing the unique backgrounds, talents and perspectives within OVPC, we hope to foster new connections and strengthen our sense of community.